hyperspy/hyperspy/doc/user_guide/metadata_structure.rst

     original file.

 time
-    type: str
+    type: Str

-    The acquistion or creation time.
+    The acquistion or creation time in ISO 8601 time format.

 date
-    type: str
+    type: Str

-    The acquistion or creation date.
+    The acquistion or creation date in ISO 8601 date format

 authors
-    type: str
+    type: Str

     The authors who generated the files.

 doi
-    type: str
+    type: Str

     Digital object identifier.

 notes
-    type: str
+    type: Str

     Notes about the data.